Documentation Index

 Review the generated metadata

-If you prefer, you can also put build and test directly on the solution target.
+build and test can also be placed directly on the solution target.
 This works well for .NET because dotnet build and dotnet test can run directly against a solution, so the solution can act as the shared source for both stages:

 dotnet test, which then delegates to the test framework and runner, such as xUnit, NUnit, or MSTest.